Coderdotnew/intro_web_apps_dgm/05_class/01_intro_to_arrays/README.md

 ```ruby
 schools = ["ASU", "USC", "Stanford", "Oregon"]
 ```
-- There are A TON of methods we can use on this data set.
+- There are a number of methods we can use on this data set.
 - [Ruby Array Documentation](http://ruby-doc.org/core-2.3.0/Array.html): This is the official Ruby documentation you should become familiar with.
 This provides a number of examples and ALL of the possible methods you can use on arrays.
 We will only cover a few in this lesson, because it's most important to know how they are used rather than memorizing every single array method.
 ```ruby
 schools = ["ASU", "USC", "Stanford", "Oregon"]